Full-spectrum infrared fingerprinting: A transformative AI paradigm for interstellar polycyclic aromatic hydrocarbons: Results and discussion

+To evaluate the influence of the training set size range on our results, we performed two sensitivity analyses.
+First, acknowledging that small PAHs ($N_{\mathrm{C}} < 20$) are susceptible to photodissociation in the diffuse interstellar medium \citep{Li2001}, we retrained the model with a minimum threshold of $N_{\mathrm{C}} = 20$; the resulting mean $F_{1}$ score remained stable at $0.947$, confirming that the inclusion of very small species does not bias performance for more resilient populations.
+Second, while computational costs currently cap our training data at $N_{\mathrm{C}} = 384$, we tested the model's so-called out-of-distribution generalizability by training on subsets with $N_{\text{C,max}} \leq 200$.
+The consistently high performance ($F_{1} > 0.95$) indicates that the model can effectively learn fundamental spectral motifs that remain characteristic in larger molecular structures ($N_{\mathrm{C}} \sim 1000$), as modeled in traditional frameworks \citep{Draine2007}.

 The inherent interpretability of the RF model allows for an examination of its ``reasoning'' through a feature importance analysis.
-Using the Gini importance metric (see Appendix \ref{A2}), we identified the spectral regions most diagnostic of PAH properties.
-Figure~\ref{F4} shows that the size information is distributed across multiple spectral regions in a charge-dependent manner.
-For neutral PAHs (Panel a), the model relies heavily on the 3.25 and \SI{3.29}{\micro\meter} bins, consistent with the classical $I_{11.2}/I_{3.3}$ proxy \citep{Lemmens2023}.
-The analysis also identifies the 6.1 (\ce{C-C} stretching), 8.6 (\ce{C-H} in-plane bending), and \SI{12.5}{\micro\meter} (\ce{C-H} OOP bending) bins as critical features for sizing the neutrals, suggesting that a multi-wavelength approach is necessary to fully constrain molecular sizes.
+Using the Gini importance metric \citep{Breiman2001}, we identified the spectral regions most diagnostic of PAH properties.
+Figure~\ref{F3} shows that the size information is distributed across multiple spectral regions in a charge-dependent manner.
+For neutral PAHs (panel a), the model relies heavily on the 3.25 and \SI{3.29}{\micro\meter} bins, consistent with the classical proxy \citep{Lemmens2023}.
+The analysis also identifies the 6.1 (\ce{C-C} stretching), 8.6 (\ce{C-H} in-plane bending), and \SI{12.5}{\micro\meter} (\ce{C-H} out-of-plane (OOP) bending) bins as critical features for sizing the neutrals.